Katiba des Narvalos: First parody accounts

 The first French-language parody accounts appeared on Twitter in the summer of 2014, after ISIS broadcast images of the murder of James Foley.

-The aim was to disrupt terrorist propaganda using humour and mockery as means of resilience, deconstructing the misleading motive of an invicible jihad in an ideal Caliphate, and oppose the violence of its images.
+The aim was to disrupt terrorist propaganda using humour and mockery as means of resilience, deconstructing the misleading motive of an invincible jihad in an ideal Caliphate, and oppose the violence of its images.

 Humorous effect was obtained by impersonating jihadists of the Iraq-Syria area and using their vocabulary to ridicule and discredit them, or sow discord between them.
-At the time, there was no straightfoward way to tell parody accounts from those of authentic members of ISIS or Al-Qaeda, and they themselves would sometimes be fooled.
+At the time, there was no straightforward way to tell parody accounts from those of authentic members of ISIS or Al-Qaeda, and they themselves would sometimes be fooled.
 Parody tweets used the #TweetCommeAbuUthman hashtag ("Tweet like Abu Uthman", pseudonym of Mickael dos Santos, a very prolific French jihadist propagandist on Twitter at the time).
 The most famous parody account was Abou Jean René al-Faransi, followed by further "Abu" account such as comme Abou Francis al-Israeli, Abou Rico, Abou Dinblanc (a pun on "boudin blanc"), Abou Tantrain (pun on "boute-en-train", French for "funny person"), Abou Jaja, Abou Dner (pun on "à bout de nerfs", French for "at one's wit's end") and Bernard le Lorrain.